onsonr/sonr/deploy/README.md

 # Production Infrastructure

-This repository contains Terraform code to deploy the entire Sonr infrastructure on AWS/GCP/Azure.
+This directory contains Terraform code to deploy the entire Sonr infrastructure on AWS/GCP/Azure.
 This includes the following services:

 - Sonr Website
 - Sonr Network (Testnet, Devnet, Mainnet)